Rayluo-mila/understanding-metric-learning/README.md

 - Run the experiment with the new agent by passing the agent name to the [`main.py`](https://github.com/Rayluo-mila/understanding-metric-learning/blob/main/main.py) script.

+- If you want to customize the environment, you can put your own environment in the [`environments/`](https://github.com/Rayluo-mila/understanding-metric-learning/tree/main/environments) directory.
+Then, add a new trainer (for training and evaluation) for your environment in [`trainers/`](https://github.com/Rayluo-mila/understanding-metric-learning/tree/main/trainers) (see [`trainers/dmc_pixel.py`](https://github.com/Rayluo-mila/understanding-metric-learning/blob/main/trainers/dmc_pixel.py) for an example).
+Last, add a new entry in [`main.py`](https://github.com/Rayluo-mila/understanding-metric-learning/blob/main/main.py) and pass your environment's name to the `main.py` script to run the experiment.

 ## ❓ Questions and Issues
 If you have any questions or issues, please feel free to email us (ziyan.luo@mail.mcgill.ca, twni2016@gmail.com), or open an issue on GitHub.
 We glad to hear any form of feedback, and will try our best to help you.